unraid/docs/docs/legacy/FAQ/Setting_up_CPU_and_board_temperature_sensing.md

 **Step 10: Add the copy instruction to go**\
 If you are configuring for Dynamix, this step is not needed, so skip to Step 11.
-Otherwise, add another line in your \'go\' file to copy your persistent sensors.conf file (from where you created/saved it in Step 5) into the appropriate location on each boot.
+Otherwise, add another line in your 'go' file to copy your persistent sensors.conf file (from where you created/saved it in Step 5) into the appropriate location on each boot.